 But back to that first year I put the curtains up....at that point, I believed that the curtains were purely for me.
 I got enjoyment out of them, the girls didn't seem to mind them... no harm, no foul.

-So imagine my surprise when I read shortly thereafter in an issue of Practical Poultry magazine that nesting box curtains actually have a function !
+So imagine my surprise when I read shortly thereafter in an issue of Practical Poultry magazine that nesting box curtains actually have a function and appeared in a newspaper article written about a backyard chicken keeper back in the 1970s.

 Not only do chickens prefer the most private, darkest areas they can find to lay their eggs, the curtains can actually encourage a broody hen, and by blocking their view of the eggs once they are laid, even partially, can help curtail egg eating.
 Curtains in the winter also help to keep the boxes warmer, preventing frozen and cracked eggs.
 They help a broody keep her chicks warmer after they have hatched by retaining her body heat inside the box.